Membership dues – 2002

 Nominations for the Baldi Memorial Lecturer

-The Baldi Memorial Lecturer, described in detail in SILNEWS 24 in 1998, for the 28th Congress in Australia will be Dr. Jack F. Talling of the Freshwater Biological Association of Britain.
+The Baldi Memorial Lecturer, described in detail in SILNEWS 24 in 1998, for the 29th Congress in Finland will be Dr. Wolfgang Junk, leader of the Tropenökologie Arbeitsgruppe of the Max-Planck-Institut für Limnologie, Plön.
 The Baldi Memorial Lecturer Committee solicits documented nominations of limnologists that would present seminal insights on a particular subject in inland aquatic ecology.
 Forward nominations to General Secretary Wetzel.

 Nominations for the Kilham Memorial Lecturer

-The Kilham Memorial Lecture for the 28th Congress in Australia will be Dr. John Melack of the University of California Santa Barbara.
+The Kilham Memorial Lecture for the 29th Congress in Finland will be Dr. Dag Hessen of the University of Oslo, Norway.
 The Kilham Memorial Lecture Committee requests documented nominations of limnologists appropriate for this honor.
 Forward documentation to Gen. Secretary Wetzel for the Committee.

 Tonolli Memorial Awards

 The Tonolli Memorial Fund for Furthering Limnology in Developing Countries has adequate funding from the interest of the endowment and from contributions to award a few scholarships to assist the research training of young scientists from developing countries.
-Applications should include detailed documentation of candidates and letters of recommendation.
+Applications should include detailed documentation of candidates, using a form available from the General Secretary, and letters of recommendation.
 Submissions should be made to General Secretary Wetzel for distribution to and evaluation by the Committee.
 The Committee evaluates proposals twice annually, in January and July.

 SIL Publication Index

 The author and subject index of all SIL publications (Verhandlungen 1-20; Mitteilungen 1-21) continues to be well received.
 This valuable access source to the thousands of SIL publications is available to members at cost of production.
-Remit SFr 20 or US $10 to The General Secretary-Treasurer for your copy.
+Remit SFr 20 or US$10 to the General Secretary-Treasurer for your copy.
 Remittance in US dollars being sent from foreign countries must be drawn on an international bank in the USA that is recognized by the Federal Reserve System.
-See payment instructions here.
+Certain credit card payments are accepted (see payment instructions here).
+We are seeking to have all the SIL publications converted to electronic form and available to members digitally.

 Limnology in Developing Countries

-The first volume of a special book series Limnology in Developing Countries, edited by B. Gopal and R. G. Wetzel, was completed in late 1995 and distributed to all members in good standing.
-Volumes II was distributed in 1999, and Volumes III and IV are currently being completed for distribution in 2001.
+The first volume of a special book series Limnology in Developing Countries, edited by B. Gopal and R. G. Wetzel, included reviews of limnology for Bangladesh, Pakistan, Malaysia, Papua New Guinea, Sri Lanka, Ghana, and Tunisia.
+Volume 1 was completed in late 1995 and distributed to all members in good standing.
+Volume II, edited by R. G. Wetzel and B. Gopal, was distributed in 1999, and it included reviews of limnology of Indonesia, Morocco, Ethiopia, Costa Rica, and Uruguay.
+Volume III appeared in 2001 and included reviews of limnology in Algeria, Belize, Columbia, and Malawi.
+Further volumes are currently being completed.
 These publications are free to members in good standing.
-Available for purchase at the rates indicated through the office of the General Secretary-Treasurer.
+They are available for purchase by non-members at very nominal rates indicated through the office of the General Secretary-Treasurer.

 Limnology of Developing Countries Vol. I. 1995.
 B. Gopal and R. G. Wetzel, Editors.
 230 pp. (Bangladesh, Ghana, Malaysia, Pakistan, Papua New Guinea, Sri Lanka, Tunisia) [$5 individuals; $12 institutions]

 Limnology of Developing Countries, Vol. IV.
-2001.
+2002.
 R. G. Wetzel and B. Gopal, Editors.
-(In final preparation) (China) [price to be determined]
+(In final preparation) (China and India) [Price to be determined]

 Archiv fűr Hydrobiologie